As a business owner you need to understand what a company match is, and how to decide if it is a benefit you want to offer.

 401K Employer Match Guidelines:

 A company is not required to provide a match for the employees.
-However this is seen as a way to provide extra benefits to employees, so many companies offer the 401k company match as a perk.
+Yet this is a great way to add a benefit that employees would like.
 Once a company starts a match it does not have to remain.
-If the company needs to reduce expenses they can adjust the match amount or even eliminate the match.
-They do have to give you notice and change all of the plan documents, but once a match is set it is not permanent.
+If the company needs to reduce expenses they can adjust the match amount or even drop the match.
+They do have to give you notice and change all the plan documents, but once a match is set it is not permanent.

-The only exception to this is if the company opts to have a safe harbor 401k, then it is mandatory for them to contribute either as a match or as a portion of your salary.
+The only exception to the contribution being optional is if the company uses a safe harbor 401k.
+Then it is mandatory for the company to contribute either as a match or as a part of your salary.

 There are many ways for a company to determine how much to match.
 Two common types are:

-- Match percentage of employee contribution up to a certain limit.
+- Match a percentage of employee contribution up to a certain limit.
 For example: match 50% of the first 6% of salary that an employee contributes.
 (This is one of the most common matches).
-Thus if you made $1,250 twice a month and contributed 10% ($125) into your 401K then the company would also add $37.50 per paycheck for a total of $900 a year.
+Example: If you made $1,250 twice a month and contributed 10% ($125) into your 401K.
+Then the company would also add $37.50 per paycheck for a total of $900 a year.

 - The company will match dollar for dollar up to a certain limit.
 For example: Match 100% of employee’s contribution up to 7%.
 Using the numbers from above the company would match $87.50 per paycheck for a total of $2,100 a year.

 To find out what your company does look at your plan documents to see what they will match.
 While you can ask your HR, or boss it is better to go to the plan documents and read exactly what the plan is set up to match.
 This way there is no confusion when you are deciding how much to invest.

 Want to know exactly how much your match would be?
 Check out this calculator.
 Employer 401K Match Calculator

 Where is the Employer Match Money Invested?